thejohnfreeman/callable-object/README.md

 must include in our own
 properties](https://stackoverflow.com/a/42876020/618906).
 If we use an arrow function instead, it only has configurable properties `name` and `length`.

+My implementation here works in JavaScript, but not in TypeScript.
+I don't know why.

+If you have a method that returns `this`, it will not return the proxy unless you manage it yourself: store a reference to the proxy, return it instead of `this`, and initialize it with the proxy after constructing both the object and the proxy.